Military / Veterans Information

 2. Submit a written request to Student Accounts each semester to use their educational benefits by completing the Request for Veteran Certification Form

 3. Provide Student Accounts any additional information necessary for the proper certification of enrollment

 Getting Started: Start early, stipends can take several weeks to arrive.

+A Covered Individual is any individual who is entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11 GI Bill®Benefits.
 Drew University will not impose penalties (including late fees), registration holds, access to facilities or a requirement for additional loans to be taken out for any student with VA benefits due to the delayed disbursement of funding from the VA.
 However, late fees may be assessed for any amount that is the difference between the amount of the student’s own financial obligation and the amount of the VA education benefit disbursement.

 Veterans Service Organizations